 Include one or more scope values to request additional levels of access.
 The values will depend on the particular service.

 state parameter serves two functions.
 When the user is redirected back to your app, whatever value you include as the state will also be included in the redirect.
 This gives your app a chance to persist data between the user being directed to the authorization server and back again, such as using the state parameter as a session key.
 This may be used to indicate what action in the app to perform after authorization is complete, for example, indicating which of your app’s pages to redirect to after authorization.
 This also serves as a CSRF protection mechanism.
-When the user is redirected back to your app, double check that the state value matches what you set it to originally.
-This will ensure an attacker can’t intercept the authorization flow.

-Note that the lack of using a client secret means that using the state parameter is even more important for the single-page apps.
+Note that the lack of using a client secret means that using the state parameter is even more important for single-page apps.

 The following step-by-step example illustrates using the authorization grant type for single-page apps.